ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 # Chapter 2: The Discovery, Manufacture, & Logistics of Drugs

-This chapter covers how drugs are discovered, developed, tested, manufactured, distributed, and monitored for safety.

 ## Historical Background

 ### The Pure Food, Drugs, & Cosmetics Act (FDC, 1906)